xbili/pyrilog/README.md

 **NOTE: Currently not on PyPi yet - therefore the `pip` command would not work.**

+Alternatively, you can clone this repository and run:

+`python -m pyrilog <...args>`

 ## Usage

 The Fused Multiply Add operation is in the form: